eliya35/etour-public-repo/README.md

 # Etour International
-[Etour International](https://etour.herokuapp.com/) is world class web app for travelers all over the world to make use of :smiley: .
+[Etour International](https://etour.herokuapp.com/) is world class web app for travelers all over the world to make use of :smiley:.
 It contains tourists attractions sites for all manner of people in the world.
 Restaurants, Casino, Ancient Ruins to explore and so much more.